OleksSobol/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 22: March 07, 2018
+**Today's Progress:** Made two kind of the same pages of Image Gallery using Bootstrap and W3.CSS.
+Both framework has cons and pros.
+I do like simple stuff in W3.CSS, but also Bootstrap is more develop.
+Here is links to compare:
+(W3.CSS)[https://codepen.io/OleksSobol/full/eMOgdG/] vs (Bootsrap)[https://codepen.io/OleksSobol/full/EQqEXd/]

 ### Day 21: March 06, 2018
 **Today's Progress:** Did couple tasks from freeCodeCamp.
 Created github projects with my solution (https://olekssobol.github.io/freeCodeCamp/).Also finished Section 7 Bootstrap - Udemy course.
 21/ #100DaysOfCode